The Public Competition Enforcement Review: Indonesia

-As there is only one decision relating to vertical restraint prohibition in 2019, there have been no significant developments on the enforcement of the provisions by the KPPU.
+As there were only two decisions relating to vertical restraint prohibition in 2020, there have been no significant developments on the enforcement of the provisions by the KPPU.

 With the rise of digital business in Indonesia, we can expect more enforcement of the provisions by the KPPU towards companies in digital markets.